dfrappart/articles/podidentityjourney.md

 ```

-In this use case, a secret store pointing to a key vault is created:
+In this use case, a secret store pointing to a Key Vault is created:

 ```yaml